isshin1/Vantage/README.md

 ## Architecture

-Vantage is split into three components:
+Vantage ships two executables backed by a shared Python package:

-- **`vantage`** — GTK4 + libadwaita settings window with grouped switch/combo rows for every control
+- **`vantage`** — GTK4 + libadwaita settings window with grouped switch/combo rows for every control.
+The system-tray icon is built in (no separate process or daemon).
 - **`vantage-helper`** — a minimal root helper that performs privileged sysfs writes.
 Invoked via `pkexec`, gated by polkit (`auth_admin_keep`) — you authenticate once per session, not per change.
-No long-running daemon
+No long-running daemon.

 State is read directly from sysfs (no root needed for reads).
 Unprivileged operations (microphone, Wi-Fi, power profile) run with no prompt.
+The *Run in Background* preference is persisted with GSettings.

 ### Project layout